Red Light Therapy for Horses: 7 Things to Know

 Whether you’re rehabbing an injured horse or keeping a performance horse in peak condition, red light therapy for horses offers a wide range of benefits backed by veterinary science and real-world use.

-Faster Injury Recovery
+Faster Injury Recovery in Horses

 Red light therapy accelerates the healing of soft tissue injuries, tendon strains, and ligament damage by stimulating cellular regeneration and collagen production.
 Horses recovering from suspensory or superficial digital flexor injuries often experience faster return to movement and reduced downtime when red light therapy is included in their care plan.

-Reduced Inflammation & Joint Support
+Reduced Inflammation & Joint Support for Horses

 One of the most immediate effects of red and near-infrared light is its anti-inflammatory response.
 It penetrates deep into joints, easing stiffness from arthritis or post-workout soreness.
 For aging horses or those with chronic conditions, it offers a drug-free option for ongoing joint support.